 "We have to discuss with the Americans, and after the discussion, we will understand what we can do and what we can't do," he said.

 Vilnai acknowledged that the Israeli public has little interest in such an arrangement.
-But he said the role of a "real government"—as opposed to Netanyahu's coalition—is to make long-term strategic decisions and "build" public opinion accordingly.
+But he said the role of a "real government" is to make long-term strategic decisions and "build" public opinion accordingly.

 "Government is not the people in the street.
 Government is seeing the whole picture.
 Government is looking to the future," he said.
 "Public opinion is very important, but you build it.
 It does not come out of the sky."

-According to Brig.
+But Brig.
 Gen. (Res.)
-Amir Avivi, the head of the Israel Defense and Security Forum, a right-leaning advocacy group of Israeli military reservists, it is the Biden administration's Middle East policy that is being dictated by people in the street—specifically fringe pro-Hamas activists.
+Amir Avivi, the head of the Israel Defense and Security Forum, a right-leaning advocacy group of Israeli military reservists that advises Netanyahu, told the Free Beacon that the Israeli public is much better attuned to the country's security needs than the Biden administration is.

-The White House and the Israeli government declined to comment.
+The White House and the Prime Minister’s Office declined to comment.